 Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
 Major individual governmental funds are reported as separate columns in the fund financial statements.

-The Town's resources are reflected in the fund financial statements in two broad fund categories, in accordance with generally accepted accounting principles as follows:
+The Town's resources are reflected in the fund financial statements in two broad fund categories, in accordance with GAAP as follows:

 Fund Categories